 A Fields medalist Stanislav Smirnov will deliver a public lecture at the 8th European Congress of Mathematics.

-Stanislav Smirnov is a Russian mathematician whose research involves complex and geometric analysis, dynamical systems and probability theory.
+Stanislav Smirnov is a Russian mathematician whose research involves complex and geometric analysis, dynamical systems, probability theory and mathematical physics.
 He received his doctorate at Caltech in 1996 under the supervision of Nikolai G. Makarov.

 Smirnov has worked on percolation theory, where, in 2001, he proved the formula for the critical percolation crossings, suggested by the physicist John Cardy in 1992.
 Smirnov's theorem has led to a fairly complete theory for percolation on the triangular lattice, including conformal invariance of its scaling limit, as well as derivation of various dimensions and exponents via its relationship to the Schramm–Loewner evolution introduced by Oded Schramm.
 Smirnov applied these techniques to other problems, in 2006 establishing conformal invariance of the critical Ising model in two dimensions, a well-known problem related to ferromagnetism.